intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii V7 I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

-Once you have identified the voice that contains the PP5s, try singing the upper of the two voices, and then listen to the example again.
-Do you have a difficult time differentiating the upper voice from the lower of these two voices?
+In summary, you may never have parallel perfect octaves or parallel perfect fifths in this style of music.
+Please note that for an interval to be considered *parallel*, the interval must occur consecutively in the *same* two voices.
+For example, if your first P8 is between the bass and alto, the second P8 must also be in the bass and alto.
+If you find a P8 between the bass and tenor on the second chord, this is acceptable because it does not undermine the independence of the voices.

 ## Contrary perfect fifths and octaves (CP5, CP8)

-Our next part-writing error, *contrary perfect fifths and perfect octaves* (CP5 or CP8) are simply an attempt to cover up parallel perfect fifths and perfect octaves by displacing one voice by an octave.
+Our next part-writing error, *contrary perfect fifths* and *contrary perfect octaves* (CP5 or CP8) are simply an attempt to cover up parallel perfect fifths and parallel perfect octaves by displacing one voice by an octave.
 The next two examples attempt to fix the errors from the first two examples on this page by displacing one voice of the parallel perfect intervals.
 Identify these by comparing them to the previous example (i.e. P) Notice that it creates multiple voicing and spacing errors as well as nearly unsingable parts!

 {% capture ex3 %}X:3
 T:Contrary perfect octaves (CP8)